GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/ASSURANCE.md

 use Frama-C/WP with runtime error annotation generation to check that each procedure satisfies its contract.

 The static assurance case is partially complete.
-Currently, the tool does not produce verify that each procedure meets its specification.
+Currently, the tool is not able to verify that every procedure meets its specification.
 Often this is due to completeness issues, but it is possible some contracts are not correct.

 ## Dynamic Assurance